 What you will learn from this article: Using dual-port SATA devices in your iSCSI SANs can significantly increase reliability by providing redundant access to disks and arrays.

 Everyone knows that iSCSI SANS are less reliable than Fibre Channel (FC) SANs.
 This has less to do with the actual technology than with the way it has been implemented.
-Implementing an iSCSI SAN with a FC-like architecture and levels of redundancy removes most of the
+Implementing an iSCSI SAN with a FC-like architecture and levels of redundancy removes most of the reliability concerns about iSCSI.

 More information on SATA devices and iSCSI